tibordome/cosmic_profiles/README.rst

   - user can choose between direct binning into spherical shells and
   - direct binning into ellipsoidal shells

-- density profile fitting assuming either NFW, Hernquist 1990, Einasto or |alpha_beta_gamma|-profile model
+- density profile fitting assuming either NFW, Hernquist 1990, Einasto or alpha-beta-gamma profile model

   - concentration-mass relationship of halos easy to calculate
 - mock halo generator: ellipsoidal or spherical, compatible with the 4 density profile models